 • Cognition & Critical thinking

-Study of the cognitive processes involved in lifelong learning and the development of critical thinking, in connection with MDG 4 “to ensure equitable, quality education for all”.
+This team studies the cognitive processes involved in lifelong learning and in the development of critical thinking, in line with the SDG4 of “ensuring equitable and quality education for all”

 Learn more